 Subtypes of transitional cell carcinomas

-TCCs may also be described as being either papillary or flat:
+Transitional cell carcinomas (TCCs) may also be described as being either papillary or flat:

 Talk with your healthcare provider

 If you have questions about bladder cancer, talk with your healthcare provider.
-Your healthcare provider can help you understand more about this cancer.
+Your provider can help you understand more about this cancer.